adamfletcherUK/cursor-demo-eeukn10/documents/workflows/implement_user_story.md

 Please analyze the specified user story in the supplied file and implement the 'Technical Design' as follows:

+Log your progress by creating and amending a markdown file in /progress

 1. First, outline your understanding of:
    - The specific requirements from this story
    - How this feature integrates with existing functionality